 The Top 5

-#4 — The Old Kings Crown is a legacy-adjacent campaign game that’s been slowly building momentum.
-The cooperative play is tight enough that table talk genuinely matters — you can’t just optimise your own board and hope for the best.
+#4: The Old King’s Crown is a legacy-adjacent campaign game that’s been slowly building momentum.
+The cooperative play is tight enough that table talk genuinely matters.
+You can’t just optimise your own board and hope for the best.

 The New Entry